DaniloPierpaoli/Some-code-might-make-sense/README.md

 # Some-code-might-make-sense-Python-

-This repository contains some of my 'sketches' code.
+This repository contains some of my 'sketches' code written on Python